-Tooth loss creates gaps in your smile that can make it difficult to eat, speak, or smile with confidence.
-Most importantly, your oral health is at risk.
+Tooth loss creates gaps in your smile that not only imperil your health, but can make it difficult to eat, speak, or smile with confidence.

-Dental implants are the gold standard for tooth replacement.
-Dr. Scott Schmitt in Altamonte Springs, FL,can place and restore dental implants with expert-level precision, ensuring strong, lasting results.
+Dr. Scott Schmitt in Altamonte Springs, FL,can restore dental implants with expert-level precision

 Why should you consider dental implants?